 Planning your next training week increases the likelihood of you actually sitting down in front of the chessboard tremendously.
 Be very specific.
 Thursday 1 hour training is not enough.
 Write down the exact timing & material you will study.

-The right way should look like that:
+The right way should look like this:

 Thursday 10-11 AM, Step method 3, goal: solving 50 puzzles.